Last updated on May 12, 2020 at 23:26

 Released proteases activate the complement and kallikrein-kinin systems in the vessels.
 The latter causes bradykinin to be produced which causes vasodilation and increased vascular permeability.
 Both systems may contribute to the formation of distributive shock.
 Increased vascular permeability causes extravasation of fluid into the interstitium and body compartments like the peritoneum.
 This, together with severe bleedings, contribute to hypovolaemic shock.

 As phospholipase is released into the circulation will it travel to the lungs.
-There will it break down the surfactant, causing acute respiratory distress syndrome.
+There will it break down the surfactant, causing acute respiratory distress syndrome (ARDS).

 The digestive enzymes damage the endothelium of tissues, causing activation of the coagulation cascade.
 This may lead to DIC.

-Ischaemic pancreases produce myocardial depressing factor, a protein that depresses the function of the myocardium.
+Ischaemic pancreas produce myocardial depressing factor, a protein that depresses the function of the myocardium.
 This contributes to cardiogenic shock.